selfrefactor/rambda/docs/README.md

 There are methods which are benchmarked only with `Ramda` and `Rambda`(i.e. no `Lodash`).

 Note that some of these methods, are called with and without curring.
 This is done in order to give more detailed performance feedback.

+The date of running the benchmarks is *Tuesday, May 12 2020*

 </summary>